Comparing homological invariants for mapping classes of surfaces: Bimodule invariant coming from bordered Heegaard Floer homology

-Notice that two boundaries of any Heegaard diagram specify two pointed matched circles.
-On Figure \ref{fig:heegard_diagram_id} you can see an example of a Heegaard diagram of a mapping cylinder of $id:\Sigma_2 \rightarrow \Sigma_2$.
+Notice that two boundaries of any arced bordered Heegaard diagram specify two pointed matched circles.
+In Figure~\ref{fig:heegard_diagram_id} we provide an example of a Heegaard diagram of the mapping cylinder of $\id\co\Sigma_2 \rightarrow \Sigma_2$ in the genus two case.

-The following proposition provides the second correspondence on the Figure \ref{fig:plan_2}.
+The following proposition provides the second correspondence in Figure~\ref{fig:plan_2}.

-\begin{proposition} Any arced bordered Heegaard diagram with two boundary components gives rise to a strongly bordered 3-manifold.
-For the other direction, suppose a strongly bordered 3-manifold has a boundary parameterized by $F(\mathcal{Z}_1)$ and $F(\mathcal{Z}_2)$.
-Then this 3-manifold has an arced bordered Heegaard diagram, boundary pointed matched circles of which are $\mathcal{Z}_1$ and $\mathcal{Z}_2$.
-Diffeomorphism type of this Heegaard diagram is unique up to the following moves: \begin{itemize} \item Isotopies of $\alpha$- and $\beta$- curves and arcs;
+\begin{proposition}[\text{\cite[Construction~5.6,Propositions~5.10,~5.11]{LOT-bim}}] Any arced bordered Heegaard diagram with two boundary components gives rise to a strongly bordered $3$-manifold.
+For the other direction, suppose a strongly bordered $3$-manifold has a boundary parameterized by $F(\Zpmc_1)$ and $F(\Zpmc_2)$.
+Then this $3$-manifold has an arced bordered Heegaard diagram with boundary pointed matched circles $\Zpmc_1$ and $\Zpmc_2$.
+The diffeomorphism type of this Heegaard diagram is unique up to certain moves that transform one diagram to another.